 Entity recognition makes it possible to identify entities by their types, such as person, organization, location, events, media, etc., and receive insights on product reception and user-chatbot overall experience.

 This feature makes it possible to understand the sentiment expressed in a block of text: positive, negative or neutral.
-4) Multi-Language Multi-language helps you to analyze texts in multiple languages such as English,

 Multi-language helps you to analyze texts in multiple languages such as English, Spanish and Japanese using Translate API.
 Your app API can also be combined with Google Cloud Speech API to extract insights from audio conversations and Vision API OCR to understand scanned documents.